smithy-lang/smithy-dafny/TestModels/Composite/README.md

 The Smithy-Dafny developer should ensure both projects in this TestModel refer to a **shared** Dafny implementation.

-This TestModel should not require any code generation work to pass.
+This TestModel should not require much, or any code generation work to pass.
 This TestModel may require project management changes to handle multiple Model files and/or refer to a shared Dafny implementation.